warcod3r/blog/content/posts/crdt-00/index.md

 ## Collaborative Text: How does it work?

 Collaborative text web applications are asynchronous, fully powered by distributed systems, and challenged by their complexity.
-Consistency in the operations executed by the users takes the primordial seat.
+Consistency in the operations executed by the users takes the primary seat, while they are directly affected by the latency between the nodes.

 If two users write, update or delete the same word in the document.
 Which change is the right one?
 Is it the last one?
-IS it the first one?
+Is it the first one?
 How do we handle this edit conflict?
-The operations are directly affected by the latency between the nodes.

 In an article published in 2011 by _Marc Shapiro, Nuno Preguiça, Carlos Baquero, and Marek Zawirski_ named **"A comprehensive study of Convergent and Commutative Replicated Data Types."**[^1] they propose the design of shared data types capable of conflict-free eventual consistency.

-Quoting a fragment of the Abstract of given research:
+Quoting:

 > Eventual consistency aims to ensure that replicas of some mutable shared object converge without foreground synchronisation.
 Previous approaches to eventual consistency are ad-hoc and error-prone.
 We study a principled approach: to base the design of shared data types on some simple formal conditions that are sufficient to guarantee eventual consistency.
-We call these types Convergent or Commutative Replicated Data Types(CRDTs).
+We call these types Convergent or Commutative Replicated Data Types (CRDTs).

-This next infografic is meant to provide you an understable glimpse of eventual consitency.
+This next infographic is meant to provide you an understable glimpse of eventual consitency.

 ![The AP of CAP](/images/excalidraws/the_ap_of_cap.png) Powered by Excalidraw.